Ranjit Singh: Khalsa Army

 The army under Ranjit Singh was not limited to the Sikh community.
 The soldiers and troop officers included Sikhs, but also included Hindus, Muslims and Europeans.
 Hindu Brahmins and people of all creeds and castes served his army, while the composition in his government also reflected a religious diversity.
 His army included Polish, Russian, Spanish, Prussian and French officers.
 In 1835, as his relationship with the British warmed up, he hired a British officer named Foulkes.

-However, the Khalsa army of Ranjit Singh reflected regional population, and as he grew his army, he dramatically increased the Rajput and Jat Sikhs who became the predominant members of his army.
+However, the Khalsa army of Ranjit Singh reflected the regional population, and as he grew his army, he dramatically increased the Rajputs and the Sikhs who became the predominant members of his army.
 In the Doaba region his army was composed of the Jat Sikhs, in Jammu and northern Indian hills it was Hindu Rajputs, while relatively more Muslims served his army in the Jhelum river area closer to Afghanistan than other major Panjab rivers.